dmnd/socrates/README.md

 # Socrates

-This is a repository of all "Socrates" questions for Khan Academy.
+This is a repository of all _Socrates questions_ for Khan Academy.

 Socrates questions are small questions that pop up during a video.
 They aim to change videos into a more active experience, giving the viewer feedback about